StefanoAnzolut/business-guide/source/billing/payment-method.rst

 You’ll need a credit card to set up Skribble Business for your company.
 We won't charge it during the free 30-day trial.

 ..
 NOTE::
-  If you want to pay by invoice after the free trial, contact our support team at support@skribble.com.
+  If you want to pay by invoice after the free trial, get in touch with our support team at support@skribble.com.
 However, we only recommend this if you're sure you'll be using Skribble long-term, as switching to invoice is done manually.

 To update your credit card details: